kermitt2/grobid/doc/Principles.md

 As the training data is crafted for accuracy and coverage, it is strongly biased by undersampling non-edge cases.
 Our labeled data cannot be used for evaluation.
 Evaluations are done in separate and stable holdout sets from publishers, which follow more realistic distributions of document variations.
 Our publisher evaluation sets however present the same lack of diversity drawback as discussed above with training data, but at least we do not train and evaluate with the same domains and sources of publications as most similar works.

-For the moment, we are also not relying on transformer approaches incorporating layout information, like LayoutML _(Xu et al., 2020)_, LayoutLMv2 _(Xu et al., 2021)_, SelfDoc or VILA _(Shen et al., 2021)_, which require considerable GPU capacities, long inference runtime, and do not show at this time convincing accuracies as compared to the current GROBID cheap approach (reported accuracy at token level are often lower than GROBID accuracy at field level, while using less labels).
+For the moment, we are also not relying on transformer approaches incorporating layout information, like LayoutML _(Xu et al., 2020)_, LayoutLMv2 _(Xu et al., 2021)_, SelfDoc or VILA _(Shen et al., 2021)_, which require considerable GPU capacities, long inference runtime, and do not show at this time convincing accuracy scores as compared to the current GROBID cheap approach (reported accuracy at token level are often lower than GROBID accuracy at field level, while using less labels).
 However, these approaches are very promising.
 In GROBID, it is possible to run BERT and SciBERT baseline fine-tuned models, ignoring available layout features.
 We think the system is thus more or less ready to experiment with fine-tuning such extended transformer models - or rather few-shot learning given the size of our annotated example set - when/if they can surpass some of the current models (and when we will have saved enough money to buy a V100 GPU).

 ##Balancing accuracy and scalability